Our Board of Trustees

 Paul Newhagen

 Los Altos Hills, CA – Paul Newhagen is a co-founder, former CFO, and board member of Altera Corporation, a formerly publicly traded semiconductor manufacturing company, which was acquired by Intel in 2015.
-He has served as a board member for the Peninsula Open Space Trust (POST), GeoHazards International, and currently serves on the board of the Northern Sierra Partnership, and as a board committee member for the Pacific Crest Trail Association.
+He has served as a board member for the Peninsula Open Space Trust (POST), GeoHazards International, and currently serves on the board and as a Treasurer of the Northern Sierra Partnership, and as a board committee member for the Pacific Crest Trail Association.
 He has a B.S. in engineering from the University of Illinois, and an M.B.A. from Santa Clara University.

 Buck Parker